jamieberrier/costume-closet/notes/notes.md

 - costumes
   - should delete_season_assignments be in costume assignments controller?
 - costume assignments
-  - should costume_assignments#dancer_assignments be in dancers controller?
+  - should ostume_assignments#dancer_assignments be in dancers controller?
   - should costume_assignments#costume_assignments be in costumes controller?
   - update URLs